GPT-5.2 ProBatch 2

 • “proper” vs “improper” simulation

-• elite tool vs democratized tool (negative staining)
+• elite tool vs democratized tool ()

 • “mopping up” vs “fresh pastures”